vishalcloudyuga/digitalocean-cloudyuga-cicd-k8s-webinars/webinar1/1-container-images/1-dockerfiles/1-README.md

 ```

 ## Multi-Stage
 Multi stage build is the new feature introduced in the Docker 17.05, Which is very useful for optimizing the Dockerfile.
 It is very challeging task to write down the efficient Dockerfile with the lesser Docker image size.
 Each instruction in the Dockerfile creates the layer to the Docker image.
 Generally before this feature one Dockerfile was used for development (which contained everything needed to build your application),and another [reduced/modified] Dockerfile was used for production, which only contained your application and dependencies which were needed to run that application.
-So you have to maintain multiple Dockerfiles

 - Clone the git repository.
 ```